low-cost, low-carbon, 3d printed concrete beams for the construction industry

 · Infinite scalability

-The tension capacity is provided by standard post-tensioning cables, with standard post-tensioning anchors.
+The tension capacity is provided by standard post-tensioning steel cables, with standard post-tensioning anchors.

 Simple details and standard components make this a robust design.